Rewiring Your Autopilot

 The issue is that whilst it can work for you it also works against you.

-This article explores how to make your subconscious autopilot work for you through the practical disciplines of awareness, understanding, acceptance, and deliberate reprogramming.
+In this article we explain how you can make your subconscious autopilot work for you through the practical disciplines of awareness, understanding, acceptance, and deliberate reprogramming together with references to a number of supporting articles on Zen Tools that address these subjects.

-It offers a clear path from mental autopilot to conscious self-mastery - showing how to move from being a passenger of your own mind to becoming its pilot.
+Here is a clear path from mental autopilot to conscious self-mastery, showing you how to move from being a passenger of your own mind to becoming its pilot.

 The Hidden Operator